Gilliam-class attack transport: Later years

 Four ships (Clarendon, Crenshaw, Elkhart and Garrard) were selected in September 1945 to be converted to surveying ships (AGS), but these conversions were cancelled prior to the atomic tests the following year.
 As it was, all remaining Gilliam class vessels were decommissioned by 1947 and saw no further naval (or merchant) service.
 The sole exception was Burleson, which although decommissioned remained in use with the Navy as a training ship until 1 September 1968.
 Serious consideration was later given to utilizing the ships as mobile power-generating stations, as their turbo-electric plant was seen as their biggest asset and was capable of generating a significant amount of electricity.
 The project never came to fruition however and was ultimately abandoned.
-The remainder of the class was ultimately sold off to scrapping companies in the late 1960's, with Audrain (APA-59) becoming the last surviving example before being scrapped in 1973.
+The remainder of the class was ultimately sold off to scrapping companies in the late 1960s, with Audrain (APA-59) becoming the last surviving example before being scrapped in 1973.